 - For a quick and easy bathroom update, try adding in some modern artwork, a statement light fixture, or new drawer pulls on the cabinets to give your space a more modern look.

-- Feel free to loosen up a bit when designing and decorating a powder bathroom, where colorful accents, patterned wallpaper, and unique lighting, faucet, and mirror choices are not only okay, but the norm!
+- Feel free to loosen up a bit when designing and decorating a powder room, where colorful accents, statement wallpaper, and unique lighting, faucet, and mirror choices are the norm!

-This chic classic bathroom design features a white oak linen cabinet paired with a white vanity for an elevated, modern coastal touch.
+This stunning master bathroom features a white oak linen cabinet paired with a white vanity for an elevated, modern coastal touch.

 I love this beautiful small bathroom design featuring a light wood vanity, iridescent zellige tile, and warm brass finishes on the sconces, faucets, and cabinet pulls.